understanding-gender/understanding-gender.github.io/gender.md

 ## Disclaimers

 * I'm not an expert
-* Science and definitions are continually evolving
+* Science and language are continually evolving
-* Distributions shown are to demonstrate the concept, they are not based on anything other than vague guesswork (actual data welcomed!)
+* Distributions are to demonstrate the concept only, they are not based on anything other than vague guesswork (actual data welcomed!)

 ## Credits

-* Diagrams are drawn by me in Inkscape
+* Diagrams are drawn by me in [Inkscape](https://inkscape.org/)
-* Text is written by me based on a variety of sources on the web
+* Text is written by me, based on a variety of sources on the web
-* The font in the diagrams is [xkcd](https://xkcd.com/) author [Randal Munroe's handwriting](https://cdn.rawgit.com/ipython/xkcd-font/master/preview.html)
+* The font in the diagrams is [xkcd](https://xkcd.com/) author [Randal Munroe's handwriting](https://cdn.rawgit.com/ipython/xkcd-font/master/preview.html), the main body text font is [Kalam](https://github.com/itfoundry/kalam)
-* The style of the page is based on [Tufte CSS](https://edwardtufte.github.io/tufte-css/)
+* The style of the page is a modified version of [Tufte CSS](https://edwardtufte.github.io/tufte-css/)
 * This document is written in markdown and then converted to HTML using [Tufte Pandoc CSS](https://jez.io/tufte-pandoc-css/)
+* Original [Quigley scale drawings](https://en.wikipedia.org/wiki/File:Quigley_scale_for_androgen_insensitivity_syndrome.jpg) by Jonathan Marcus
+* SVG graphics are included interactively using [SVGInjector](https://github.com/iconic/SVGInjector)
+* This work is not directly influenced by [The GenderBread Person](https://itspronouncedmetrosexual.com/2012/03/the-genderbread-person-v2-0/) or [The Gender Unicorn](http://www.transstudent.org/gender/), however some similarities are acknowledged